daau/lendesk-challenge/README.md

 1. **ActiveModel::Validations**, to handle validations of fields
 2. **ActiveModel::SecurePassword**, to handle the encryption of passwords and authentication of users
-3. **ActiveModel::Serialization**, to handle serialization of the model to json
+3. **ActiveModel::Serialization**, to handle serialization to json
-4. **ActiveModel::AttributeAssignment**, to simplify attribute assignments
+4. **ActiveModel::AttributeAssignment**, for a cleaner attribute assignment interface

 In addition, the following modules were wrriten and included in *User* for further functionality

 1. **ActiveHash**, a minimal ORM for Redis with some additional helper methods
-2. **UniqueKeyValidator**, which validates that certain attributes are unique (in this case, it's used to ensure the username attribute is unique)
+2. **UniqueKeyValidator**, which validates that certain attributes are unique (in this case, it's used to ensure the *username* attribute is unique)

 ## Further improvements